timGalk/timGalk/README.md

 * 🌍  I'm based in Wrocław, Poland
 * 🧠  I'm learning Kotlin and Python
-* 🤝  I'm open to collaborating on interesting projects that are connected with Mobile development, Python and Data Science
+* 🤝  I'm open to collaborating on interesting projects that are connected with mobile and backend development and data science.

 ### Skills